taosdata/TDengine/docs/en/05-programming/06-connector/06-csharp.md

 ---
 sidebar_label: C#
 title: TDengine C# Connector
-description: Detailed guide for C# Connector
+description: This document describes the TDengine C# connector.
 ---

  `TDengine.Connector` is the official C# connector for TDengine.
 C# developers can develop applications to access TDengine instance data.